MichaelELeonard/Web-Scraping-Challenge/README.md

 ## SCRAPE TITLES AND PREVIEW TEXT FROM MARS NEWS

 * Automated browsing (with Splinter) was used to visit the Mars news site, and the HTML code was extracted (with Beautiful Soup).
-* The titles and preview text of the news articles were scraped and extracted.
+* The titles and preview text of the news articles was scraped and extracted.
-* The scraped information was stored in the specified Python data structure—specifically, a list of dictionaries.
+* The scraped information was stored in the specified Python list of dictionaries.

 <img src="Pics/Results list A.png" width="1395" height="505">